Skip to main content

 Osmosis

 Osmosis is the passive movement of water molecules across a selectively permeable membrane from an area of lower solute concentration to an area of higher solute concentration.
-This process continues until there is an equilibrium in solute concentrations on both sides of the membrane.
+This process continues until equilibrium is reached, where the concentration of solutes is equal on both sides of the membrane.
 Understanding osmosis is crucial for predicting how water will move in response to different solute concentrations.

 Recommended video: